webJose/wj.ObjectComparer/README.md

 Once the data types involved have been scanned, object comparers that compare objects of those types can be created now.

-There are three ways to create object comparers, and this quickstart guide shows two of them.
+There are three ways to create object comparers.
 The first one is by using the `ObjectComparer`'s constructor.

 ```c#
 //An object comparer to compare objects of different types.